-Online booking will be available from September 2017 but if you require any further information in the meantime please contact Jenny Evans.*Taking an exam at Loughborough is free of charge.
+Places are restricted so if you wish to join the course please note that the deadline date for booking is Friday 12 January 2018.
+If you have any further questions about the course please contact Jenny Evans.*Taking an exam at Loughborough is free of charge.
 An additional Loughborough administration fee of £250 is charged for taking exams off campus.
 However you will have to pay further costs to arrange and use an approved local exam centre.
 For more details please contact Jenny Evans prior to making your booking.

 - Course code

 - The Wolfson School of Mechanical, Electrical and Manufacturing

 - One semester: 150 hours study; approximately 10 hours a week

 - Course leader

 - Dr Murray Thomson